webhintio/hint/packages/rule-no-friendly-error-pages/README.md

 # Disallow small error pages (`@sonarwhal/rule-no-friendly-error-pages`)

-`no-friendly-error-pages` warns against using error pages that have the size under a certain threshold.
+`no-friendly-error-pages` warns against using custom error pages with byte size under a certain threshold.

 ## Why is this important?

-By default [`Internet Explorer 5-11` will show its custom error pages][friendly error pages] if the response body’s byte length is shorter than:
+[`Internet Explorer 5-11` will show its custom error pages][friendly error pages] instead of the page you intented in order to avoid terse server error messages like 'Error - 400' being shown to users.
+IE has two criteria for displaying it's more user friendly page:

+If the response body’s byte length is shorter than:

 * `256` bytes for responses with the status code: `403`, `405`,
-  or `410`
+  `410` OR
 * `512` bytes for responses with the status code: `400`, `404`,
   `406`, `408`, `409`, `500`, `501`, or `505`

 Similar behavior existed in older versions of other browsers, such as [Chrome][chromium issue].

-While in `Internet Explorer` users can disabled the `Show friendly HTTP error messages` functionality, that is not usually the case.
+Although it's possible for users of `Internet Explorer`to disable the `Show friendly HTTP error messages` functionality, it is not typical.

 ## How to use this rule?